 3e.
 Only students are eligible for the student prize but students are also eligible for the 1st and 2nd prizes.

-Please contact email@example.com if you have any questions regarding the eligibility of your work for entry.
+Please contact firstname.lastname@example.org if you have any queries regarding the eligibility of your work for entry.

 4a.
 Standard copyright practice is adhered to.

 4b.
 The Big Draw (Prize administrators) will retain entrants’ personal data for use solely in conjunction with The John Ruskin Prize and will not be made available to any other organisations.
-If work is shortlisted, artists' details will be shared with The Millenium Gallery, Sheffield solely for promotional purposes during the course of the shortlist exhibition.
+If work is shortlisted, artists' details will be shared with Shortlist Exhibition hosts solely for exhibition contracts and promotional purposes during the course of the shortlist exhibition.

 5. shortlist exhibition